hiimtmac/SwiftyGraphQL/README.md

 #### Variables

 Add variables to an argument using `func withVariable(named: String, variableName: String) -> Self`.
-Right now this just takes a string variable.
+Right now this just takes a string variable name.

 #### Directives